Louis Attard Bowen Therapist

 • General pains in and around the elbow

-Once we correct the underlying problems using Bowen Therapy, gentle exercises can help to strengthen the muscles around the joint and help to prevent re-injury.
+Once we have worked to correct the underlying problems using Bowen Therapy, gentle exercises can help to strengthen the muscles around the joint and help to prevent re-injury.

-You can read some reviews from our clients on the Review page here, or Book Online here for a Treatment for Elbow Pain in Geelong with Bowen Therapy.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Session targeting Elbow Pain in Geelong.

 0 Comments